 Volume rendering can be enhanced by shading and illumination – providing the viewer with hints about the three dimensional shape of an object.
 For example, on a sunny day an apple appears brighter and shinier on the top than the bottom.
 This illumnation depends on the location of the light source (the sun) and the orientation of the objects surface.
 To simulate this with a computer, we need to work out the objects surface (e.g. the edges).
 Typical surface rendering techniques assume edges are always sharp and distinct – there is a sharp boundary between the edge of the apple and the air around it.
 However, with volume rendering we typically treat edges as more gradual, for example the gradual transition from oil to vinegar in a bottle of salad dressing.
 Treating surfaces as gradual is logical for gasses and liquids, but interestingly making this assumption often leads to more realistic looking renderings of the the human body.
 The reason for this is that our flesh is actually translucent, and therefore our appearance is based not just on the color of our skin, but the blood and other tissues underneath.
 In image processing, we use image intensity gradients to describe surfaces that can be either discrete or gradual transitions.
 In general, the term gradient refers to a change from one intensity to another: in hiking a slope is an altitude gradient.
 For images, a gradient is a region where the brightness changes.
 To understand this in terms of volume rendering, consider to the two bottles of salad dressing shown on the upper right – each three parts olive oil and one part balsamic vinegar.
 Vinegar is heavier than olive oil, so due to gravity it has a stronger concentration at the bottom of each bottle.
 However, the bottle on the left has been left undisturbed for a long time, whereas the bottle on the right has been recently agitated.
 Therefore, the boundary between the two liquids is very dramatic on the left relative to on the right.
 The gradient is simply the rate of change in concentration.
 The bottom row illustrates the gradients for these two situations: the bottle on the left has a very narrow gradient with a high magnitude (shown as a thin white band), whereas the bottle on the right has a much larger but weaker gradient (a broad dark gray band).
 While the size and magnitude of these gradients differ, the gradient direction does not: in both cases the oil is above the vinegar (shown by the red arrow).
 If you want to know more about how gradients, see my dedicated page.

 The image on the right shows how gradients are used to generate illumination effects with MRIcroGL.
-The top picture (‘Image’) shows the volume rendering of our image (generated by volume ray casting): here dark regions correspond to darker tissue in the image only (the location of the illumnation source has no influence).
-The second panel (‘gradients’) shows the gradient magnitudes (regions where the image brightness changes) and the corresponding gradient directions (for easy illustration red, green, and blue correspond to left/right, front/back, top/bottom; though note in reality our gradients also store polarity [e.g. think of left right as positive red or negative red).
+The top picture (‘Image’) shows the volume rendering of our image (generated by volume ray casting): here dark regions correspond to darker tissue in the image only (the location of the illumination source has no influence).
+The second panel (‘gradients’) shows the gradient magnitudes (regions where the image brightness changes) and the corresponding gradient directions (for easy illustration red, green, and blue correspond to left/right, front/back, top/bottom; though note in reality our gradients also store polarity: left and right are ‘positive’ red and ‘negative’ red).
 We can use the gradient directions to compute the specular and diffuse lighting, as shown in the ‘Illumination’ panel.
-Typically, we blend these illumination values with the ‘image’ values (a process known as ‘Compositing‘) to generate a final image that is influenced both by tissue brightness (from the image) and surface orientation (from the illumination).
+Our final image typically blends information from both the ‘image’ and the ‘illumination’ (‘Compositing‘).

 Using shaders in MRIcroGL